AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 ### Sleep and dreaming
 Under the theory, sleep could be understood as a process equivalent to a GPT conducting offline training to update its IDR representation.
+And dreaming could be seen as an occasional inference process with a transient state of the message passing pathways being reconfigured.

 ### DNA is evolutionary's IDR